There’s no shortage of things to do and places to go in Tokyo during the day, but what about when the attractions close?

 A guide will show you where to eat and drink like a local in Shibuya.
 Hop around to 3 izakaya bars, experience Japanese culture and take plenty of photos after a few drinks!

-A family friendly food tour that you can fill your belly with authentic Sushi and more at the hidden gems in Tokyo!
+A family friendly food tour that you can fill your belly with authentic Sushi and various kinds of Wagyu in an exciting Japanese BBQ Experience!

 3/ Active Entertainment

 Sure, you could sit down to a show, or watch a movie, but why not get involved?